jindrapetrik/jpexs-decompiler/README.md

 ```

 ### GIT recommended
 It is recommended to have [GIT] commandline executables installed.
 Building script uses GIT to include revision number in to the binary.
-(For Windows, you must enable Git in windows commandline during installation.)
+(For Windows, you must enable Git in windows command line during installation.)

 ### Netbeans project

 Source code contains Netbeans Project so you can open it in [Netbeans IDE].
-Then you can use standard actions like Run, Build,Debug, Clean and Build in the IDE.
+Then you can use standard actions like Run, Build, Debug, Clean and Build in the IDE.
 Other specific tasks can be executed via menu on build.xml (see Ant part)

 ### Ant
 If you do not have Netbeans, you can build source code also with Apache Ant.